Language selection

 Recipient: Mi'kmaq Alsumk Mowimsikik Koqoey Association Inc.

-Project objective: To conduct bathymetric data and hydrographic data collection to map the seafloor to support of marine safety, identify culturally and ecologically important species and habitats, identify eelgrass beds, and retrieve ghost gear, amongst other community priorities.
+Project objective: To conduct bathymetric data and hydrographic data collection to map the seafloor to support marine safety, identify culturally and ecologically important species and habitats, identify eelgrass beds, and retrieve ghost gear, amongst other community priorities.

 Bathymetry and hydrographic data collection in the Qikiqtani region of Nunavut – Kinngait